ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

 Otherwise, an app designed with modular architecture gives us a possibility to decompose functionality, refactor stand alone units any time and group them into modules.
-It gives us a possibility to delegate different development stages to different teams, e.g. team A will work on User functionality, team B will be responsible for content management etc..
+It gives us a possibility to delegate different development stages to different teams, e.g. team A will work on User functionality, team B will be responsible for content management etc..<br/>

 In short an application should have the following principles:<br/>

  **A. Code simplicity**<br/>
  This will increase productivity and code understanding for newcomers.
 Even if the project has no documentation, it will be easy to understand design pattern and start contribution.